dgreen/dgreenold-github-io/source/_posts/tumblr/2009-09-24-configuring-netbeans-to-produce-custom-documentation-header.md

 For more information consult [FaqTemplateVariables][2] (variables in the template) and [FaqFreeMarker][3] (coding in template).

+---

+### Update January 2013

+In NetBeans 7.2.1, the variables are now reachable with the "Settings" button in the Templates dialog.

+One may also wish to look at the license support in the default template and include it in your template.

 [1]: http://www-ece.eng.uab.edu/DGreen/java_ex/JavaDocStyle.html
 [2]: http://wiki.netbeans.org/FaqTemplateVariables
 [3]: http://wiki.netbeans.org/FaqFreeMarker